 Your company culture needs to be incorporated always, and in all ways possible in order to be successful.
 Your marketing team needs to be demonstrating it when they’re making sales, your customer service and account management folks should utilize it in with every interaction with clients, and human resources need to be looking for cultural fit whenever they are thinking about filling a job vacancy.
 This last one is, in fact, perhaps the most important.
 Having a good cultural fit with a company is tied in multiple studies to success on the job, as well as employee happiness.

 It is unrealistic to believe that all employees will be uniformly engaged in your company culture.
 Rather, there will be those that embrace it and those for which the topic of culture will almost always induce an eye roll.
-Recognizing this array of engagement, it is wise to recruit ambassadors who continue to champion your company’s culture to others.
+When recognizing this array of engagement, it is wise to recruit ambassadors who continue to champion your company’s culture to others.
 While, optimally, ambassadors would be higher ups in the company as they may have the most ability to influence opinions, but it’s essential to recruit employees from every level to spread the word and keep the company culture alive and well, no matter the job function.

 Be Honest About Slip-Ups